ROS-Aerial/aerial_robotic_landscape/docs/education_and_tutorial.md

 Link: <https://www.udacity.com/course/flying-car-nanodegree–nd787>

 edX offers the **'ETHx: Autonomous Mobile Robots'** course.
-Taught by Prof. Roland Siegwart, Dr. Davide Scaramuzza, Prof. Marco Hutter, Prof. Margarita Chli, Prof. Martin Rufli and Prof. Nicholas Lawrance from ETH Zurich, this 15-week focuses on the principles of autonomous navigation and control of mobile robots.
+Taught by Prof. Roland Siegwart, Dr. Davide Scaramuzza, Prof. Marco Hutter, Prof. Margarita Chli, Prof. Martin Rufli and Prof. Nicholas Lawrance from ETH Zurich, this 15-week course focuses on the principles of autonomous navigation and control of mobile robots.
 It covers topics such as perception, localization, planning, and control, which are essential for enabling robots to operate autonomously in dynamic environments.
-You can audit the course lessons for free.
+You can audit the course material for free with limited access.

 Link: <https://www.edx.org/learn/autonomous-robotics/eth-zurich-autonomous-mobile-robots?utm_campaign=social-sharing-course-page&utm_medium=social&utm_source=email>